President and CEO

 Arriola spent most of the past 20 years in a broad range of leadership roles for the Sempra Energy companies.
 He served as president and chief operating officer of SoCalGas since 2012, and was promoted to CEO in 2014.

+From 2008 to 2012, Arriola served as executive vice president and chief financial officer for SunPower Corp., a Silicon Valley-based solar panel manufacturer.
 From 2006 to 2008, he was senior vice president and chief financial officer of both SDG&E and SoCalGas.
 Previously, Arriola also served as vice president of communications and investor relations for Sempra Energy and regional vice president and general manager of Sempra’s South American operations.
 He first joined the company in 1994 as treasurer for Pacific Enterprises/SoCalGas.

 Arriola has a master’s degree in business administration from Harvard University and a bachelor’s degree in economics from Stanford University.Back to Chief Officers Menu

-Baker served as Sempra Energy’s director of software development from 1997 to 2000, and as Information Management and Security Administration Manager from 1995 to 1997.
+Previously, Baker was senior vice president of strategic planning and technology for SDG&E and SoCalGas.
+He also served as Sempra Energy’s director of software development from 1997 to 2000, and as information management and security administration manager from 1995 to 1997.

 Prior to joining Sempra Energy in 1995, Baker was a senior systems consultant with Logicon 4GT, where he worked with defense finance and accounting services.
 He also worked on analysis for several government entities, including the U.S. Department of Agriculture's Office of Finance and Management and the U.S. Postal Service’s National Air and Surface System.